makrai/notes/zhang20-network-transfer-sentence-sim.md

 * how exactly do the encoders transfer to a task such as semantic similarity?
 * categorize the transfer settings into follows (Pan and Yang 2010):
-  * Unsupervised evaluation (UE), aka. zero-shot transfer.
-The
+  * Unsupervised evaluation (UE), aka. zero-shot transfer
     * pre-trained model is directly evaluated on the downstream task
     * In the case semantic similarity, vector similarity is directly calculated
   * Feature transfer (FT): A classifier takes the fixed sentence embeddings as